node-red-contrib-octocore 0.0.16

 - Health Summary: Overall status, connection quality, performance rating

-Here is an example flow that demonstrates how to use the uns-publish
+Here is a basic example flow that demonstrates how to use the uns-publish, uns-subscribe, uns-request, and connection-health nodes:

 [